-Michael has won numerous jury verdicts and bench trials in federal and state courts around the country and prevailed in arbitrations.
-He has won high-profile cases involving breach of contract, trade secret misappropriation, fraud, breach of fiduciary duty, patent and trademark infringement, unfair competition, defamation, deceptive trade practices, and the False Claims Act.
+Michael has won numerous jury verdicts and bench trials in federal and state courts around the country.
+He has won high-profile cases and arbitrations involving breach of contract, trade secret misappropriation, fraud, breach of fiduciary duty, patent and trademark infringement, unfair competition, defamation, deceptive trade practices, and the False Claims Act.
 Michael won the first jury verdict obtained by any litigant under the Defend Trade Secrets Act, the federal trade secret statute.

-Michael’s clients range from Fortune 100 public corporations to private equity portfolio companies to family offices.
-Recently, he has achieved notable successes litigating for clients in the fields of technology, health care, data licensing and privacy, and food and beverage.
-Additionally, Michael has engineered successful outcomes in many intra-family disputes.
+Michael represents Fortune 100 public corporations, private equity portfolio companies and family offices.
+Recently, he has achieved notable victories for clients in the fields of technology, health care, data licensing and privacy, and food and beverage.
+Additionally, Michael has engineered successful outcomes in many private intra-family disputes and trust-related controversies.